 Known by generations of writers as simply “Strunk and White,” this essential reference reads like a how-to manual, but you should peruse it cover to cover.
 Regularly.

 by Dan Heath & Chip Heath

 This book discusses how to be memorable.
 Along the way, the Heath brothers nail some key writing guidelines, such as using specific and concrete terms.
-Marketing writers need to employ vivid language — exactly what they see, hear, smell, touch, taste — not vague abstractions, so I assign this book to my copywriting and content management students.
+Marketing writers need to employ vivid language — exactly what they see, hear, smell, touch, taste — not vague abstractions.

-Although Hall isn’t a strong writer — her prose is a bit dry — as the former Editor of the New York Times Op-Ed page, she knows more than anyone how to write persuasively.
-Plus, the story of why she rejected an editorial from U2 lead singer Bono is worth the read.
+Although Hall herself isn’t a strong writer — her prose is a tad pedestrian — as the former Editor of the New York Times Op-Ed page, she knows more than anyone how to write persuasively.
+Plus, she tells an irresistible story of why she rejected an editorial from U2 lead singer Bono.

 Self-Editing For Fiction Writers: How To Edit Yourself Into Print

 Although created for would-be novelists, the lessons in this book also apply to marketers.
 (After all, some critics deride all marketing as “fiction.”)
 This book definitely helps with branded content, which is simply storytelling with a business goal.